 Before we get into today’s post, I wanted to let you all know I’ve finally created a Combi Steam Cooking group over on Facebook!
 This site is continuing to grow in reader numbers, which I’m thrilled about, but more readers means more admin and it’s become hard for me to answer every email I receive in a reasonable time.
 The group is a more accessible place to get quick answers from me, and from other steam oven owners.
 You can post questions, pictures of recipes you’ve tried or dishes you’d like to try to convert and I’ll check in to help out with replies and Facebook Live videos to answer common questions or give tips.
 I really hope you’ll join in because the more people who participate, the more everyone gets out of it.
-Head to the link here and request to join (you'll need to be a subscriber, which you can do by clicking the bar at the very top of this site).
+Head to the link here and request to join (you'll need to be a subscriber, which you can do by clicking right here).
 I can’t wait to see you in there.

 Steamed pudding is such an underrated dessert, and if you own a steam oven but haven’t yet discovered their appeal I think you’re missing out.
 Today we’re going to fix that, with a steam oven recipe for classic lemon pudding.

 I often pass over the gentle comfort of a pudding for brasher, trendier dessert darlings like peanut butter brownies or all things involving salted caramel, but it’s really my loss, for the nostalgic enjoyment which comes from this most English of desserts – preferably drenched in cream, custard or rapidly melting ice cream – is hard to beat.